Izzyfaithbm/quest-submission-/README.md

 ## Chapter 1 Day 1

-Here are my answers! :)
+Answers to beginner Cadence course! :)

 1. Blockchain is somewhere you can store info, view data, and interact with.
 The best part is there's no owner!
 So anyone can do anything (to a certain extent).